8 Min read

 Record keeping is also essential for tracking equipment history, including repairs, maintenance, and replacements.
 This can help identify trends and patterns in equipment performance, which can inform maintenance schedules and replacement decisions.
 For example, if a particular piece of equipment has required frequent repairs or replacements, record keeping can help predict when it may be time to replace it.

 Documentation and record-keeping are also important for compliance purposes.
-Many industries have regulatory requirements for equipment and machinery maintenance, and documentation and record-keeping are often necessary to demonstrate compliance
+Many industries have regulatory requirements for equipment and machinery maintenance, and documentation and record-keeping are often necessary to demonstrate compliance.

 Documentation and record keeping can also reduce the risk of liability.
 If an equipment failure results in injury or damage, documentation, and record-keeping can be used to demonstrate that the organization took reasonable steps to maintain the equipment and prevent the failure.